taimurtak/garnet-oss/README.md

 - **Auto-Injection** · fetch and inject environment variables into your apps at build or run time.
 - **Dashboard** · a Web UI to create, update, view and delete projects and configurations.
 - **CLI** · a command-line tool to fetch configurations from Garnet into your applications.
+- **Self-hosting** · easily deploy Garnet within your own environment, on the platform of your choice.
-- **Integrations** · integrates natively with popular deployment platforms.
+- **Integrations** · integrate with popular deployment platforms.
 Check out currently supported [integrations](https://docs.usegarnet.com/), or contribute.
 - **Audit Logs** · coming soon
 - **Team Collaboration** · coming soon
 - **Role-Based Access Control** · coming soon